jamie-swogger-motorefi/motorefi_paper_trail/README.md

 ```

 When redefining an association, its options are _replaced_ not _merged_, so
-don't forget to specify the options from `PaperTrail::VersionConcern`, like
+don't forget to specify the options from `MotorefiPaperTrail::VersionConcern`, like
 `polymorphic`.

 Be advised that redefining an association is an undocumented feature of Rails.

 ### 5.c.
 Generators

-PaperTrail has one generator, `paper_trail:install`.
+MotorefiPaperTrail has one generator, `motorefi_paper_trail:install`.
 It writes, but does not
 run, a migration file.
-The migration creates the `versions` table.
+The migration creates the `motorefi_versions` table.

 #### Reference

 The most up-to-date documentation for this generator can be found by running
-`rails generate paper_trail:install --help`, but a copy is included here for
+`rails generate motorefi_paper_trail:install --help`, but a copy is included here for
 convenience.

 ```
 Usage:
-  rails generate paper_trail:install [options]
+  rails generate motorefi_paper_trail:install [options]

 Options:
-  [--with-changes], [--no-with-changes]            # Store changeset (diff) with each version [--uuid]                                         # To use paper_trail with projects using uuid for id
+  [--with-changes], [--no-with-changes]            # Store changeset (diff) with each version [--uuid]                                         # To use motorefi_paper_trail with projects using uuid for id

 Runtime options:
   -f, [--force]                    # Overwrite files that already exist